 As a white grandmother, mother, and retired educator, I sit in the comfortable safety of my neighborhood and wonder what terrifying thoughts would I have if my husband, son, and grandsons were dark?
 I try to perceive an unimaginable level of prejudice.
 I ask, “What right do I have to my privileged shelter?”
 More important, what responsibilities do I have in response to raw hatred?

 First, I acknowledge that thousands of police officers risk their lives daily to protect society.
 However, we must also acknowledge the consequences of insufficient training.
 When did our protecting agents decide to shoot first and ask questions later?
 Triggers get pulled too quickly when society as a whole exchanges trust in all humankind with suspicions of specific groups.
 Hate breeds more hate.

 Fears prompt snap decisions.
 Peace only thrives when we honor the divinity of every being.

 Although I hold myself responsible for my lack of empathy and my deficiency of actions, I ask, “What movements can I reasonably take?”

-- Most important, I can proclaim a Child of God status for every human.
-To those who spread hatred, I can proclaim truth.
-All men, regardless of color, ethnicity, religion or origin must be seen and treated as brothers, worthy of life and dignity.
+Most importantly, I can proclaim a Child of God status for every human.
+To those who spread hatred, I can proclaim the truth.
+All men regardless of color, ethnicity, religion or origin must be seen and treated as brothers, worthy of life and dignity.